t4d-gmbh/EndemicPy/README.md

 # EndemicPy

+NOTE: This is a rather old package and was written for python 2.x.

+A python 3 version is pending.
+Let me know if you would like to contribute to the happening of this.

 ## Transmission dynamics in various structures

 EndemicPy, or simply _endemic_ is a python package under development aiming to simulate a vast range of transmission dynamics on various host structure models.